Sanam Re: Plot

 Akash works for a private firm in Mumbai and leads a monotonous life.
-When he learns that his grandfather's health has worsened, he leaves the city to visit his native town, Tanakpur.
+When he learns that his grandfather's health is worsening, he leaves the city to visit his native town, Tanakpur.
 There, he negotiates a deal to sell his grandfather's studio.
-While visiting the studio one last time, he gets nostalgic, and the story goes to a flashback.
+While visiting the studio one last time, he gets nostalgic, and the story flashes back.

 Six-year-old Akash lives with his parents and grandfather, who is a photographer.
 Akash's grandfather predicts that Akash will fall in love with a girl who lives 500 steps away from their studio and that they will be in love forever but won't be able to live together.
 Akash takes 500 steps and finds a girl older than him, disappointing him.

 Meanwhile, when he gets to high-school, he falls for Shruti.
 But he left her without informing just because he had to continue his higher studies in Mumbai.
 When Shruti learns this, she is shattered.
 She couldn't accept his selfishness after a long-term, affectionate relationship.
-Back in the present, He tries to find Shruti but fails.

 When he learns that his boss has fired him, he rushes back and is asked to secure a big contract for his company if he wants to save his job.
 He travels to Canada to meet Mrs. Pablo, their company investor's wife who is now broken-up with her husband.
 He attends a yoga camp, where he becomes friends with Mrs. Pablo and learns that her real name is Akansha.

-Akash also meets Shruti there, who behaves like a happy-go-lucky and doesn't recognize Akash.
+Akash also meets Shruti there, who behaves like a happy-go-lucky and doesn't recognise Akash.
 Akash pretends to be in love with Akansha to secure the contract, but he and Shruti fall in love with each other again during completing a task in the camp.
 They sleep together and revive their lost love.
 It is also revealed that Akansha is none other than the tall girl that Akash met in his childhood.
 Akash is again left heartbroken when Shruti leaves at the end of the camp, saying that they can't be together.